heshamkhaledd/RTTL-Composer/README.md

 1. I made the project on Matlab 2016 version so, any latter version would do.
 Click "Run" in the Editor's tab.
 2. Enter your RTTL code in the command window (You can find them in the links above)
-3. <note_name>.wav will be generated in the same directory of the project
+3. <note_name>.wav will be generated in the same directory of the project.